 - A McGovern Medical School Secondary Application is required of all applicants.

 - Candidates will receive an email invitation from our school containing the link and instructions to complete our secondary application after we have received their complete application from TMDSAS.
 Please allow for processing time by TMDSAS.

 A CASPer Test score

-- All applicants applying to McGovern Medical School are required to complete an online assessment, Computer-Based Assessment for Sampling Personal Characteristics (CASPer), to assist with our selection process for the 2020-2021 Application Cycle.
+- All applicants applying to McGovern Medical School are required to complete an online assessment, Computer-Based Assessment for Sampling Personal Characteristics (CASPer).

 - We do not require Duet or Snapshot.

 - CASPer is an online test which assesses non-cognitive skills and interpersonal characteristics that we believe are important for successful students and graduates of our program, and will complement the other tools that we use for applicant screening.
 In implementing CASPer, we are trying to further enhance fairness and objectivity in our selection process.

 - In order to take CASPer, you will be responsible for securing access to a laptop or desktop computer with webcam and audio capabilities.
 You will require the following for both account creation and taking the test:

 – Government-issued photo ID

 – Working webcam